CartoDB/mobile-sdk/doc/routing.md

 ### Offline route packages

 Offline routing is based on special routing packages, similar to offline map packages.
-Nutiteq has prepared **world-wide offline route packages** and corresponding online service for most common profiles: **osm.car** and **osm.foot** using OpenStreetMap as map data source.
+Carto has prepared **world-wide offline route packages** and corresponding online service for most common profiles: **osm.car** and **osm.foot** using OpenStreetMap as map data source.
 Other profiles will be added based on demand.
 List of country packages is the same as for offline maps, see https://developer.nutiteq.com/guides/packages for the full list.

 Download size of the offline routing package is about 10-40% of corresponding offline map package.
 Car profile packages are considerably smaller than walking packages, for example.

 For commercial / enterprise users we can also provide sets of offline routing packages using **HERE.com map data**.
 In many countries (especially outside Europe) this is cleaner, has more roads covered and provides higher quality results.
 In addition, HERE includes address data.
-Please contact Nutiteq if you consider using this commercial map data in your app.
+Please contact Carto if you consider using this commercial map data in your app.

 ## Using routing in your app